Daren Tang

 Daren Tang Heng Shim (邓鸿森; born 1972) is the fifth and current Director General of the World Intellectual Property Organization (WIPO).
+Tang was reappointed on 21 April 2026 for a second term that will run from 1 October 2026 through 30 September 2032.
 He is also Secretary-General of the International Union for the Protection of New Varieties of Plants (UPOV).
 Tang previously headed the Intellectual Property Office of Singapore (IPOS) and was a trade lawyer for the government of Singapore.

 Education

 Tang holds a degree from the Faculty of Law of the National University of Singapore, and a Master of Laws (LL.M.) from the Georgetown University Law Center.

 Career

 Lawyer

 Tang served as a trade lawyer and was a lead Singapore negotiator for the eventual United States-Singapore Free Trade Agreement signed May 6, 2003.
 Tang also led IP negotiations for Singapore in the Trans-Pacific Partnership, the Regional Comprehensive Economic Partnership, and the European Union-Singapore free trade agreement.

 Chief Executive of the Intellectual Property Office of Singapore

 From November 2015 to July 2020, Tang was Chief Executive of the Intellectual Property Office of Singapore (IPOS).
 While head of IPOS, Tang chaired WIPO's Standing Committee on Copyright and Related Rights.

 He was succeeded as CEO of IPOS by Rena Lee.